Erty-Gamedev/GoldSrc-Map2Prop/README.md

 ### Exporting .obj file from J.A.C.K

-*(Only available in the paid version of J.A.C.K)*

 Either copy your object to a new, empty file or select the object in J.A.C.K and go to *File* -> *Export to OBJ...*

 ## Reporting Problems/Bugs

-Please notify Erty (erty.gamedev@gmail.com) along with the project file (either .rmf/.jmf, or .obj and its associated .mtl file) that was used as well as the logs/ folder produced by the executable.
+Please notify Erty (erty.gamedev@gmail.com) along with the project file (either .map/.rmf/.jmf, or .obj and its associated .mtl file) that was used as well as the logs/ folder produced by the executable.

 ## Features